16 Taxonomy, Evolution and the History of Life

 The position of a species in an ecosystem, including its physical environment, predators, and energy sources

-The sudden evolution of a diverse array of taxa from a single clade in the wake of open niches in an ecosystem
+The sudden evolution of a diverse array of taxa from a single group in the wake of a major event in Earth history

 An order of mammals that includes lemurs, monkeys, great apes, and humans.